German OL Nouili transferring from CSU to Nebraska, says 'the Huskers have always been a home'

 Nouili said he sat down with an assistant coach and asked for as many pointers as he could when he first got to CSU.

-"The first few weeks were kind of bad, because there was a lot of input that came in that I didn't comprehend very well, but at some point it clicked in my head and I understood most of the plays, so it was only technique from then on."
+"The first few weeks were kind of bad, because there was a lot of input that came in that I didn't comprehend very well, but at some point it clicked in my head and I understood most of the plays, so it was only technique from then on," he said.

 You have free articles remaining.